WuerthPhoenix/tornado/doc/61-tornado/engine.rst

       private_key_path = "/path/to/tornado/conf/certs/private/tornado.key.pem"
       ca_certificate_path = "/path/to/tornado/conf/certs/root-ca.crt"

-More details about the executor can be found in the `Elasticsearch executor <../../executor/elasticsearch/README.md>`__.
+More details about the executor can be found in the :ref:`Elasticsearch executor <tornado-elasticsearch-executor>`.

 .. rubric:: Structure and Configuration: The Foreach Executor

-The `foreach executor <../../executor/foreach/README.md>`__ allows the recursive executions of a set of actions with dynamic parameters.
+The :ref:`foreach executor <tornado-foreach-executor>` allows the recursive executions of a set of actions with dynamic parameters.

-More details about the executor can be found in the `foreach executor documentation <../../executor/foreach/README.md>`__.
+More details about the executor can be found in the :ref:`foreach executor <tornado-foreach-executor>`.

 .. rubric:: Structure and Configuration: The Icinga2 Executor

-The `Icinga2 executor <../../executor/icinga2/README.md>`__ processes
-and executes Actions of type "icinga2".
+The :ref:`Icinga2 executor <tornado-icinga-executor>` processes and executes Actions of type "icinga2".
 The configuration for this executor is specified in the ``icinga2_client_executor.toml`` file into the Tornado config folder.

 For instance, if Tornado is started with the command: